trevorwslee/ESP32SlidingPuzzle/README.md

 # A LLM Prompt for the Moves

-Here is a challenging LLM prompt for you to try out
+BTW, here is a challenging LLM prompt for you to try out (just for fun)

 ```
-if a 4x4 sliding board game reference board layout is represented with
+if a 4x4 sliding puzzle board game "reference" board layout is represented with

 ---------------------
 |    |  2 |  3 |  4 |